List of Person of Interest characters: Root

 She was hired by Pete Matheson to assassinate Congressman Michael Delancey.
 Through the use of a patsy, Scott Powell, Root was successful.
 However, her plan to kill Powell afterwards was foiled by John Reese.
 Ultimately, the operation fell apart as Reese took out one of her men and stole his phone while Finch provided a phone recording to the FBI proving Matheson's involvement.
 Realizing this, Root killed her client and staged it as a suicide out of guilt for his actions, exonerating Powell.
 Root cleared out of her location, the dorm room of an uninvolved college student away on winter break, before the FBI, acting on an "anonymous" tip (from Finch) could apprehend her.
 She had a brief instant message conversation with Finch, acknowledging him as a worthy opponent and said she was looking forward to the next time.
 She ended the conversation with "Harold", letting him know that she knew who he was.

 As part of Root's plan to come face to face with Finch, Root anonymously contacted HR and put a hit on herself, using the pseudonym "Dr. Caroline Turing".
 Turing's Social Security number appeared through the Machine, making her a person of interest.
 Reese, discovering Turing was a psychologist, became one of her patients.
 Later that night, Turing was attacked by four assassins hired by Simmons.
 Reese managed to get her to safety in a hotel for the night, and the two were unknowingly caught on the FBI's radar.
-Under Donnelley's supervision, the FBI staged a full-scale assault on the hotel, while HR was trying to get to Turing.
+Under Donnelly's supervision, the FBI staged a full-scale assault on the hotel, while HR was trying to get to Turing.
 With the help of Joss Carter and Finch, Turing was led to a tunnel system under the hotel.
 Reese instructed her to find Finch at the end of the tunnel, while he was holding off the HR hit men.
 As Finch was confronted by Alicia Corwin regarding his involvement with the Machine, Root shot Corwin dead.
 Introducing herself as Root, she tells Harold they have a lot to talk about.
 Finch drove away at gunpoint, with Corwin's body left behind.

 Planning to escape with Finch to Texas, Root stopped in Maryland where she gained access to Denton Weeks' house.
 She lured him there to overpower and question him about the whereabouts of the Machine.
 After he told her what she wanted to know, she shot him dead.
 She did not know that Reese had already tracked her down through her friend Hanna's case.
 While holding him captive, Root explained to Finch that she does not want to control the Machine but to "set it free" to usher in a posthuman future.
 At the train station, Reese managed to save Finch and Root escaped.
 She called him on his mobile phone later that day to thank him for solving Hanna's case and told him that she would be in touch.